hzoppetti/hz-site/content/posts/2023/love_at_lake_asa.md

 Anna enjoyed helping her aunt.
 She was a fun, loving woman who raised her after she lost her parents as a baby.
 In the shop, the two of them enjoyed discovering old objects and fabricating stories about their pasts.

 The only other place she loved in the same way was faraway, a place that she saw in her dreams.
-A mystery lake in the mountains--Lake Asa.
+A mystery lake in the mountains---Lake Asa.
 She yearned to travel there but didn’t understand why.
 She tried to locate it once, but couldn’t find it on any map.

 In the shop, she hoped to find a portal to another realm, like the children in the books she enjoyed reading.
 She thought maybe, just maybe, she would open an ancient piece of furniture and step into Narnia or stumble into Fillory.